TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2021-09-25 - Decreases kill experience reward of China Black Lotus by up to 62% <a name='link__20210925__413_lotus_xp_reward'></a>
 **Changes**

-- **TWEAK**: Decreases the kill XP reward of China Black Lotus from 50 100 150 400 to 50 50 100 150.
+- **TWEAK**: Killing a China Black Lotus now rewards 50 100 150 400 instead of 50 50 100 150 experience points (XP).
 These levels are consistent with those of other Hero units.

 **Links**